Sunday, 21 June 2015

-At the end we joined a road and had a brief flirtation with a spaghetti junction before getting back on the tree-lined path.
+At the end we joined a road and had a brief flirtation with a spaghetti junction of highways before getting back on the tree-lined path.

 This descended fast and before long we were in the main street of Pouilly.
 Keith’s leg was going well, although it was painful to touch.

-The first thing we came to was the exit of the canal tunnel, this end lined with mown lawns and well-behaved trees instead of the rough vegetation of the entrance.
+We did not have much time to rest before setting off to the bright lights of town.
+The first thing we came to on our way back was the exit of the canal tunnel, this end lined with mown lawns and well-behaved trees, in contrast with the rough vegetation at the other end.

 According to a sign, the tunnel had been built too narrow to allow barges to pass each other, so there were major delays as convoys passed through in one direction at a time.